 Do you want to create a queue each time that you need one, or do you want to use queues that have already been set up?
 Do you want to delete a queue when you have finished using it, or is it going to be used again?
 Do you want to use alias queues for application independence?
-To see what types of queues are supported, refer to Queues.
+To see what types of queues are supported, refer to "Queues" on page 50.

-Should you use shared queues and queue-sharing groups, and should you use queue-sharing group clusters (WebSphere MQ for z/OS® only)?
+Should you use shared queues and queue-sharing groups (WebSphere MQ for z/OS only)?

 You might want to take advantage of the increased availability, scalability, and workload balancing that are possible when you use shared queues with queue-sharing groups.
-See Shared queues and queue-sharing groups for a discussion of this topic.
-You might also want to estimate the average and peak message flows and consider using queue-sharing group clusters to spread the workload.
-See Shared queues and queue-sharing groups for a discussion of this topic.
+See the WebSphere MQ for z/OS Concepts and Planning Guide for a full discussion of this topic.